-This Fall 2010 graduate/upper level undergraduate course surveys the major geophysical methods that are applied in hydrogeological investigations.
+This Fall 2012 graduate/upper level undergraduate course surveys the major geophysical methods that are applied in hydrogeological investigations.
 The class is intended for hydrogeology, geophysics, or engineering students with an interest in practical interpretations.
-The class will consist of 6 modules that will include:
+The class will consist of modules including:

 - Use of the Total Station and GPS for precise location of the test site(s)

 - Electrical resistivity (ER)

 - Ground penetrating radar (GPR)

-- Geophysical well logging

 - Electromagnetic surveying (EM)

 - Gravity methods

-- Seismic refraction/reflection

 Each module includes: 1) lecture method theory and its hydrogeological applications (1-3 lecture hours), 2) using the instruments in the field, and 3) analysis of the data, interpretation, and hydrogeological insights.
-Grades will be based on participation in classes and field exercises, written field exercise summaries, literature reviews, a report on the application of a geophysical method or methods to a hydrogeologic study, and a final report/presentation on the hydrogeology of the site(s).
+Grades will be based on participation in classes and field exercises, written field exercise summaries, field notebook content, literature reviews, a report on the application of a geophysical method or methods to a hydrogeologic study, and a final report/presentation on the hydrogeology of the site(s).
 Hopefully, the last will be publishable.
-Several sites are now under consideration - one a shallow alluvial aquifer, a fractured carbonate unit, and 2 sites on the Edwards aquifer recharge zone.
+Several sites are now under consideration including a cave site (Flint Ridge Cave) and a possible in-filled sinkhole site.